Aloe Vera plant care

 Watering Your Aloe Vera

-Aloe Vera is more in danger of being overwatered than under watered.
+Aloe Vera is more in danger of being overwatered than under-watered.
 Ensure you keep a well-drained soil.
 Sandy soil is best, especially with larger pots (smaller pots drain well on their own).
-In the winter the moisture will not dry up overly quickly so water sparingly – once every week if not fortnight.
-Whereas in the summer you can freely water more heavily, however make sure to allow the soil to dry between sessions.
-Also, ensure that your pot has a drainage hole to prevent the roots form rotting.
+In the winter the moisture will not dry up overly quickly so water sparingly – once every week if not a fortnight.
+Whereas in the summer you can freely water more heavily, however, make sure to allow the soil to dry between sessions.
+Also, ensure that your pot has a drainage hole to prevent the roots from rotting.
 A good way to test the soil is to analyse the condition 2-3 inches deep.
 Ideally, the soil should be crumbly and light brown as opposed to moist.
 Allow this soil condition for a few days and then water again.